A simple recipe that makes crunchy Blue Ribbon Dill Pickles and uses up all those cucumbers growing out of control in your garden.

 Put brine ingredients into a Dutch oven and heat to boiling.
 Turn the burner off.

 Now begin filling your jars.
-Place a small 1/2 teaspoon of dill in the bottom of a jar, along with a 1/2 teaspoon minced garlic.
-Cut your cucumbers into slices (or spear) and tightly pack them in the jar.
-I did some jars with spears and some with rounds.
+Place a small amount of dill in the bottom of a jar, along with a bit of minced garlic.
+Cut your cucumbers into slices and TIGHTLY pack the slices in the jar.
+I usually make some jars with spears and some with rounds.

 Equipment